gutierrez-arcelus-lab/bcellactivation/bcell_rnaseq/4-fix_ase/2-ase/quasar/README.md

 ## Step 1

-Run subset_mgb.slurm and merge_mgb.slurm sequentially to obtain genotypes for the selected variants, for females of European ancestry in MGBB.
+Run subset_mgb.slurm and merge_mgb.slurm to obtain genotypes for the selected variants, for females of European ancestry in MGBB.

 ## Step 2